refinedev/refine/documentation/blog/2022-08-04-mocking-api-calls-with-nock.md

   - You may get a big size of data that you don't need to use in tests.
   - You may have issues like rate limiting and connectivity.

-We'll use the Nock to solution for these problems.
+We'll use the Nock to find a solution for these problems.

 ## What is Nock?

+[Nock](https://github.com/nock/nock) is an HTTP server mocking and expectations library.
+Nock works by overriding Node's http.request function.

+Nock helps us mock calls to API.
+It lets us specify what URLs we want to listen for and responds with predefined responses, just like how real APIs would do it.

+We can use nock to test react components that making HTTP requests.

+## Bootstrapping the example app